-Online ordering has been one of the few reprieves for restaurateurs who’ve been forced to shutter their dining rooms or limit service during the pandemic.
-It remains one of the key ways a restaurant can continue to bring in revenue, operating primarily as a takeout and delivery mechanism over the last year.
+Online ordering has been one of the few reprieves for restaurateurs who were forced to shutter their dining rooms or limit service during the pandemic.
+And even as dining restrictions are lifted, it remains a key revenue source for many restaurants.

 There are two primary ways you can incorporate restaurant online ordering software in your operations: with third-party apps or directly through your own website.